3rd Grade Virtual Tour of the Westford Museum and more…….

 Dan Lacroix’s Col. John Robinson Tribute

-Each Massachusetts town has its Revolutionary War heroes.
-Some served from the first day of the conflict, while others, due to either distance or age would serve later.
-A
+Every town in Massachusetts has its own Revolutionary War heroes.
+Some of these individuals served from the very beginning of the conflict, while others joined later due to factors

 Read more »